This post may contain affiliate links. You can view our affiliate disclosure here.

 1. Size

 Many simulators under $10,000 come with a full screen enclosure, and this will require the most space.
 Others use just a net, which will require less space.
-In any case, you need enough space for the simulator setup and to swing your longest club (driver) unimpeded.

 You need to measure the width, length and height of your space and compare it to the minimum space requirements of every golf simulator you look at.

 The average space requirements for full golf simulator setups tend to be roughly 9 feet high, 12 feet wide, and 15 feet deep.
-Whether you want to use your simulator outdoors or indoors, your space should be able to easily accommodate this.
+Whether you want to use your simulator outdoors or indoors, your space should be able to accommodate this.

 2. Portability